Learning from Death: A Mother’s Greatest TeacherMay 14, 2018

 Akasha perceives the gifts from her daughter’s death as a form of “resourcing wisdom from within.”
 These gifts fuel her journey which she describes as “a quest to wake up to life in a way that enables me to die at peace.”

-I wonder if it’s time we all give death it’s rightful designation, as life’s great teacher.
+Isn’t it time we give death it’s rightful designation, as life’s great teacher?

 What about you?

 How has a profound loss also been a gift for you?

 In what way has death been your teacher?